surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 5.1.0-dev.5 =
+= 5.1.0-dev.6 =

-(2019/07/02) Facebook / Open Graph product customization fields in the Document SSO metabox are disabled when an e-commerce plugin provides those values.
-Added a fallback to the default attribute value when a WooCommerce variation attribute is empty (Pro version).
+(2019/07/02) Added a fallback to the default attribute value when a WooCommerce variation attribute is empty.
+Facebook / Open Graph product customization fields in the Document SSO metabox are disabled when an e-commerce plugin provides those values.

 = 5.0.1 =